pcdion/voronoying/README.md

 ## Description

 This tool contains a Voronoi tool for ArcGIS Pro.
 It generates Voronoi cells from point and line inputs.
-Ublike ArcGIS Pro out-of-the box [Thiessen Polygons Tool](https://pro.arcgis.com/en/pro-app/latest/tool-reference/analysis/create-thiessen-polygons.htm) it can generate cells from more than just point.
+Unlike ArcGIS Pro out-of-the box [Thiessen Polygons Tool](https://pro.arcgis.com/en/pro-app/latest/tool-reference/analysis/create-thiessen-polygons.htm) it can generate cells from more than just point.

 This tool relies on two project:
  - The [pyvoronoi](https://pypi.org/project/pyvoronoi) module provides a python wrapper for the Boost API in Python.